surajkumarsinha/lc_basics/README.md

 ## Forming slots and greedy approach:
-Task Scheduler - LeetCode
+<li>Task Scheduler - LeetCode
-767. Reorganize String
+<li>767.
+Reorganize String
-1054.
+<li>1054.
 Distant Barcodes
-1405.
+<li>1405.
 Longest Happy String
-1953.
-Maximum Number of Weeks for Which You Can Work 2335.
+<li>1953.
+Maximum Number of Weeks for Which You Can Work
+<li>2335.
 Minimum Amount of Time to Fill Cups
-358. Rearrange String k Distance Apart (premium)
+<li>358.
+Rearrange String k Distance Apart (premium)
-984. String Without AAA or BBB
+<li>984.
+String Without AAA or BBB

 ## Leetcode with using Knapsack with binary search